Conflict of Adam and Eve with Satan

-The Conflict of Adam and Eve with Satan (also known as The Book of Adam and Eve) is a 6th-century Christian extracanonical work found in Ge'ez, translated from an Arabic original.
+The Conflict of Adam and Eve with Satan (also known as The Book of Adam and Eve) is a 6th-century Christian extracanonical work found in Ge'ez, translated from an Old Arabic original which is translated from a Syriac source, namely Cave of Treasures.

-It does not form part of the canon of any church.

 Editions and translations

 It was first translated from the Ge'ez Ethiopic version into German by August Dillmann.
 It was first translated into English by S. C. Malan from the German of Ernest Trumpp.
 The first half of Malan's translation is included as the "First Book of Adam and Eve" and the "Second Book of Adam and Eve" in The Lost Books of the Bible and the Forgotten Books of Eden.
 The books mentioned below were added by Malan to his English translation; the Ethiopic is divided into sections of varying length, each dealing with a different subject.

 Content

 Books 1 and 2 begin immediately after the expulsion from the Garden of Eden, and end with the testament and translation of Enoch.
 Great emphasis is placed in Book 1 on Adam's sorrow and helplessness in the world outside the garden.

 In Book 1, the punished Serpent attempts to kill Adam and Eve, but is prevented by God, who again punishes the Serpent by rendering it mute and casting it to India.
 Satan also attempts to deceive and kill Adam and Eve several times.
 In one of his attempts on their life, he throws a boulder which ends up encompassing Adam and Eve.
 God eventually saves them and compares this event with the upcoming Resurrection of Christ.
 God also predicts several other future Biblical events, including Noah and the flood.